 #3 – Light Jacket, Sweater or Sweatshirt

-A big, heavy, bulky coat is no fun while your trying to skate on the ice.
-It’s best to layer up, if that particular Hudson Valley ice skating rink is very cold.
+A big, heavy, bulky coat is no fun while you’re trying to skate on the ice.
+It’s best to layer up and add a lightweight fleece on top if a particular Hudson Valley ice skating rink is very cold.
 You can even remove some layers if you get extremely hot.

 Remember, although the ice rink is still cold, you are moving around and doing exercise.
 And, again, if you fall over, wearing less constricting items on top also will help when/if you need to get up off the ice.